hackathonprojs/super-human-memorizer-demo/README.md

+# Try it out at https://hackathonprojs.github.io/super-human-memorizer-demo/

-# 📝 Writer / Rewriter API Playground
+# 📝 Super Human Memorizer

-A demo application showcasing Chrome's built-in Writer and Rewriter APIs powered by Gemini Nano.
-This playground allows you to experiment with AI-powered text generation and rewriting capabilities directly in your browser.
+A simple app that helps you memorize arbitrary word lists by turning them into a vivid short story that includes every word you provide.
+Built on Chrome's built‑in Writer and Rewriter APIs running locally with Gemini Nano.

 ## Features

-- **Writer API**: Generate text based on prompts and context
-- **Rewriter API**: Modify existing text by adjusting tone or length
+- **Story generator**: Weaves in all 12–24 input words into one coherent story
+- **Randomizer**: One‑click random 12–24 word list generator
+- **Optional style**: Hint genres like fantasy, sci‑fi, noir, history, etc.
+- **Rewrite length**: Quickly make the output shorter/longer or keep as‑is
-- **Streaming responses**: Real-time text generation
+- **Streaming responses**: Real‑time output as the story is written
-- **Context-aware**: Provide shared context for better results
-- **Secure**: Runs entirely in your browser with no external API calls
+- **Local and private**: Runs in your browser; no external API calls

 ## Requirements